gertapa/gettingandcleaningdata/CodeBook.md

 ##Data

-The data in the `results.csv` file contains mean and standard deviation values measured during different activities.
+The data created by the analysis contains mean and standard deviation values for acceleration measured during different activities.
+The values are grouped by the activity so that each activity makes up one row in the data set and values for the features are the average values calculated for each activity.
 The activities can be found in the `activity` column:

 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS